eip-mason/intro-python/session-1/README.md

     1. Test if python is working: type `python` and hit enter
     2. If you get an error then: type `set PATH=%PATH%;C:\Python34` and hit enter
         *  Note: If a different version of Python is installed then your path will need to reflect this.
 Replace `34` with the version that is installed (e.g. Python 3.6 - replace with `36`)
-    3. Repeat Step i.
+    3. Repeat Step 1.
 *  Execute your script:
     *  Switch into the directory containing **hello.py**
         *  `cd Documents`
-    *  Call the python program to interprent and execute your code
+    *  Call the python program to interpret and execute your code
         *  `python hello.py`